 With consumer interest revitalised in Hasbro’s now lucrative IP, Activision once again draws inspiration from the franchise in Transformers Prime: The Game.

-This Nintendo platform exclusive is squarely aimed at a younger demographic, and largely succeeds in capturing the essence of the computer-animated series.
+This Nintendo platform exclusive is squarely aimed at a younger demographic and largely succeeds in capturing the essence of the computer-animated series.
 More so due to the fact that its narrative takes place alongside the events of its second season.

-We open with the Decepticons having stumbled upon a gigantic meteor that is composed entirely of Dark Energon, using the Nemesis to maneuver it away from Earth’s orbit.
+We open with the Decepticons having stumbled upon a gigantic meteor that is composed entirely of Dark Energon, using the Nemesis to manoeuvre it away from Earth’s orbit.
 Having detected the Decepticon presence the Autobots rush to intervene, successfully breaking the tether pulling the meteor yet causing it to crumble – a creature within the cavernous rock soon awakened by the disturbance.

 The Autobots tumble to Earth, and it falls to human companions Jack, Raf and Miko to discover them, as they reunite to discover the secrets behind the Decepticon plan.